‘Queen of the South’ Star Hemky Madera on Fitness, Mental Discipline, and Longevity

 How Hemky Madera Changed His Approach to Fitness

 Like many actors early in their careers, Madera admits fitness once revolved more around aesthetics and image.
-Today, his priorities are entirely different.
+Today, his priorities look entirely different.

 “Earlier in my career, it was more about looking a certain way,” he explains.
 “Now it’s about performance, longevity, energy, and being able to show up fully on set, at home, and in life.”

-That evolution reflects a larger shift happening across modern fitness culture.
-More people — especially as they move into their 40s and beyond — are beginning to prioritize mobility, recovery, energy, and mental health over unrealistic perfection.
+That evolution reflects a broader shift in modern fitness culture.
+More people — especially as they move into their 40s and beyond — are prioritizing mobility, recovery, energy, and mental health over unrealistic ideals of perfection.

 “It means feeling capable,” he says.
 “Having energy, moving well, recovering better, and feeling confident in my body.
 It’s less about vanity and more about strength and consistency.”